williamphk/LeetCode-JS/README.md

 ### 5. Top K Frequent Element

 - Convert a map to array to perform a number of operations like sort, slice and map.

+### 6. Product Except Self

+- Implement a two-pass algorithm to aviod the division of zero.